Themes and Goals

-Shortly after the survey concluded, the campus announced its partnership with Sittercity.
+Shortly after the survey concluded, the campus announced its partnership with SelectPlus (Sittercity and Years Ahead.)
 Sittercity.com is an online platform that connects our employees to pre-screened babysitters, nannies, elder care providers, tutors, pet care providers and housekeeping services.
 This Sittercity benefit provides our employees with access to a nationwide network of caregivers with profiles that include background checks, references, reviews, pictures and more.

-Since the program launched in February, approximately 650 employees have taken advantage of this new benefit and enrolled in Sittercity.
+Since the program launched in February, approximately 650 employees have taken advantage of this new benefit and enrolled in SelectPlus.
 To learn more about Sittercity, refer to our Sittercity resources.

 By January 1, 2014, increase the number of employees enrolled in Sittercity.com to 1000.

-As of June 1, 2013, we are excited to announce that SelectPlus (Sittercity and Years Ahead) enrollment has reached 1000 participants and continues to increase as the number of participants grows.
+We have reached our goal!
+We are excited to announce that Bright Horizons Care Advantage (Sittercity and Years Ahead) enrollment has reached 1,180 participants and continues to increase as the number of participants grows.